MZMC will be closed Thursday, November 26. Join us for Blank Friday on November 27!

-A good place to begin would be Introduction to Zen Meditation on Sunday mornings, or the Tuesday Night Gathering.
+A good place to begin would be Introduction to Zen Meditation on Sunday mornings or Tuesday evenings.
 Each session includes meditation instruction and teaching on how meditation and Zen relate to daily life.

-For Introduction to Zen Meditation join us any Sunday and then return the next three Sundays to complete the four-week cycle.
-(For those months that have a fifth Sunday, a fifth talk is offered.
-It is considered an "optional" part of the cycle.)
+For Introduction to Zen Meditation join us any Sunday morning or Tuesday night and then return the next three Sundays/Tuesdays to complete the four-week cycle.
 The four parts are not sequential, so you may attend them in any order.
 You are welcome to attend as many sessions as you like, but attend all four for the best overview.
 These classes are open to all with no pre-registration necessary.
 Admission is first come, first served, and the class often fills.
 We advise that you come a few minutes early.
-Those who can't attend the Introduction generally stay and enjoy the Sunday talk instead.
+Those who cannot attend the Introduction generally stay and enjoy the talk in the main hall instead.
 Donations are gratefully accepted.

-If you are visiting MZMC to fulfill a class requirement, we suggest attending our Sunday morning lecture at 10 a.m.
-You may also contact our office to set up a visit.
+If you are visiting MZMC to fulfill a class requirement, we suggest attending the talk in the main hall on Sunday at 10 a.m. or Tuesday at 7:30 p.m.

 Sunday Morning Schedule

-10:00 Sunday Talk Click here for a list of Sunday Speakers
+10:00 Sunday Talk Click here for a list of Sunday/Tuesday Speakers

-Click here to listen to Sunday Talks online
+Click here to listen to Sunday/Tuesday Talks online

-Subscribe to our Sunday Talks podcast using iTunes.
+Subscribe to our Sunday/Tuesday Talks podcast using iTunes.

-To subscribe to our Sunday Talks podcast with another service, use this rss feed:http://mnzencenter.org/audio/rss.xml
+To subscribe to our Sunday/Tuesday Talks podcast with another service, use this rss feed:http://mnzencenter.org/audio/rss.xml

 Dharma Family Sundays